What Risperdal (Risperidone) is Used For

-There are three FDA approved uses for Risperdal, and other uses that have become common in the off-label context.
+There are three FDA approved uses for Risperdal and other uses that have become common in the off-label context.

 Over time, off label uses have come to include:

-Please be advised that no bonafide studies have been completed that show any efficacy using Risperdal for such disorders.
+Please be advised that no bonafide studies have been completed that show efficacy using Risperdal for such disorders.

-Quite to the contrary, in 2012 and again in 2013 the makers of Risperdal, Johnson & Johnson and a subsidiary, Janssen Pharmaceuticals, were sued across 36 states for misleading claims promoting that the drug was effective for the treatment of anger-management, and anxiety.
+Quite to the contrary, in 2012 and again in 2013 the makers of Risperdal, Johnson & Johnson, and a subsidiary, Janssen Pharmaceuticals, were sued across 36 states for misleading claims promoting that the drug was effective for the treatment of anger-management, and anxiety.

 Other cases brought against the drug makers were settled after the company promoted Risperdal as effective in the treatment of dementia, a practice that is now banned by the FDA due to the patient’s risk of death.